 Harriet by Elizabeth Jenkins (1934).
 The plight of the learning disabled, legal measures to protect those deemed incapable of caring for themselves, the passing of the 1913 Mental Deficiency Act.

 What will I achieve?

 By the end of this course you should be able to...

-.
-Identify the stylistic innovation and shifts in literary genre, which anticipate the Modernist movement.
+* Identify the stylistic innovation and shifts in literary genre that each of these works display.

-- Pursue further reading on these subjects, with a detailed bibliography/secondary reading list for each session.
+* Pursue further reading on these subjects, with a detailed bibliography/secondary reading list handout.